What is a Variable Interest Entity?

 - Change in variable return received by the primary beneficiary from the VIE due to additional activities undertaken by VIE subsequent to the initial set up of the structure of VIE.

-- Change in profits/losses of VIE due to change in investment structure or change in business activities of VIE leading to an insignificant proportion of return flowing to the primary beneficiary.
+- Change in profits/losses of VIE due to the change in investment structure or change in business activities of VIE, leading to an insignificant proportion of return flowing to the primary beneficiary.

 This has been a guide to what is Variable Interest Entity (VIE) and its definition.
 Here we discuss the conceptual examples of the variable interest entity.
 You can learn more from the following articles –